RishiA10/mgt3745-hw3/context/FEATURES.md

 Included behavior and explicit non-goals: The system allows team members to enter their availability and important academic conflicts, allows team leadership to enter practice requirements and important team dates, and uses that information to create and communicate a practice schedule.
 Members will be able to view scheduled practice times and change to those times.
 The system will also identify conflicts between submitted member availability and proposed practices so leadership can consider them before finalizing their schedules.
 The system will not decide whether a student's academics or dance commitments should take priority.
 It will not guarantee an exact practice end time when circumstances during practice require the team to continue longer.

 ### Kano hypotheses
-Provide at least six features.
-For each, name the user segment, date, category, and evidence-based reasoning.
-These are tentative hypotheses, not validated survey findings.

 | Feature ID | Feature | Kano hypothesis | Segment / date | Evidence and reasoning |
 |---|---|---|---|---|